Your Guide to a Sterile Processing Technician Career

 Sterile Processing Technician Salary

-According to the US Bureau of Labor Statistics, the average sterile processing tech salary was about $36,240 in 2018.
+According to Indeed.com, the average sterile processing tech salary in 2019 was about $50,000 (over $24.00 per hour).
 This is excellent for an entry-level position that doesn’t have direct patient contact and has a predictable working environment.
 What’s more, you’re encouraged to use your organizational, critical thinking, and troubleshooting skills while working independently.

 Sterile Processing Technician Career Outlook